 Then they get the question wrong and blame the test for being “tricky.”

 One of the things that initially surprises and then rapidly bores my students is the sheer amount of time I spend re-defining questions for myself.
-(And by “sheer amount of time,” I mean ten or fifteen seconds).
+(And by “sheer amount of time,” I mean 10 or 15 seconds).
 I’ll often rephrase questions two or three times, “stripping them down” progressively into simpler and simpler wording to make sure that I’m totally, 100% clear about what they’re actually asking.

 My students almost never do this.
 They just want to plow through the question and the answer choices, leaping at the first thing that seems like it could work.
 And when I try to make them slow down and actually think about what they’re doing, I can practically see the impatience steaming out of their ears.